telerik/blazor-docs/common-features/data-binding/descriptors.md

 }
 ````

+## Example with Component State

-#### Obtain the FilterDescriptor, SearchFilter, SortDescriptor, GroupDescriptor Through the Component State
+You can obtain the FilterDescriptor, SearchFilter, SortDescriptor, GroupDescriptor through the component state.

 ````CSHTML
 @using System.Text.Json